Seasonal Care: Weather-Related Tips For Adult Dogs

 Adjusting Exercise Routine

-During the cold winter months, it is important to adjust your dog's exercise routine to ensure their safety and health.
+During the cold winter months, it is important to adjust your dog's exercise routine to ensure their and health.
 While regular exercise is vital for a dog's physical and mental well-being, extreme weather conditions can pose risks.
 Instead of long walks or intense play sessions outdoors, consider shorter and more frequent walks to prevent your dog from getting too cold.
-Additionally, engaging in indoor activities such as interactive toys or training sessions can help keep your dog active and stimulated even when it's too cold to go outside.
+Additionally, engaging in indoor activities such as interactive or sessions can help keep your dog active and stimulated even when it's too cold to go outside.

 Protecting Paws from Ice and Salt